nats-io/natscli/README.md

 ### Reference

 All of these topics are found as constants in the NATS Server source, so for example the `$JS.MSGSETS` is a constant in the nats-server source `server.JetStreamMsgSets`.
-The tables below will reference these constants and likewise data structures in Server for payloads.
+The tables below will reference these constants and likewise data structures in the server for payloads.

 ### Error Handling

-Many API calls that do not have specific structured data as response will reply with either `+OK` or `-ERR <reason>`, in the reference below this is whats known as `Standard OK/ERR`.
+Many API calls that do not have specific structured data as response will reply with either `+OK` or `-ERR <reason>`, in the reference below this is what is known as `Standard OK/ERR`.
 Even those that reply with JSON structures can reply with `-ERR <reason>` instead of the expected JSON, so you need to check for that first before attempting to parse the result.

 ```nohighlight
 $ nats-req '$JS.MSGSET.INFO' nonexisting